 Although a legal separation in Arizona may provide a better option for a spouse, the Arizona court may only proceed with a legal separation if both parties agree to do so.
 The court is required to convert the case from a legal separation to a divorce proceeding if either spouse asks the court to do so; either before or after the final Decree of Legal Separation is issued by the court.

-You may convert a legal separation into a divorce either before or after a final Decree of Legal Separation is issued by the Court; although the procedures for doing so vary depending upon which spouse is attempting to convert the legal separation into a divorce, what has been filed in the case by either or both parties, and when the request to convert the legal separation into a divorce is requested.
-We have outlined several possible scenarios below to fully address these different scenarios.
+You may convert a legal separation into a divorce either before or after a final Decree of Legal Separation is issued by the Court.
+The procedures for doing so vary depending upon which spouse is attempting to convert the legal separation into a divorce, what has been filed in the case by either or both parties, and when the request to convert the legal separation into a divorce is sought.
+We have outlined several possible scenarios below to address these different scenarios fully.

-Scenario Number One: If you are the person who filed the initial Petition for Legal Separation and the other spouse has not yet filed an Answer to that Petition, you may simply submit an Amended Petition stating that it is now a Petition for Dissolution of Marriage.
+Scenario Number One: If you are the person who filed the initial Petition for Legal Separation and the other spouse has not yet submitted an Answer to that Petition, you may just file an Amended Petition stating that it is now a Petition for Dissolution of Marriage.

 Scenario Number Two: If you are the person who filed the initial Petition for Legal Separation and the other spouse has filed an Answer to that Petition, you must either submit a stipulation signed by both parties agreeing to allow the Petitioner to file an Amended Petition to convert the case to a divorce or you must file a motion with court requesting leave of the court to Amend the initial Petition to a Petition for Dissolution of Marriage.
 Such motions are routinely granted by the Court.